Collection of recycling and solid waste on the Seattle campus is a collaborative effort between UW Recycling and several other departments, including:

 UW Recycling also collaborates with and provides consultation regarding waste management to self-sustaining units.
 These units include:

-Two types of collection services are provided at the University of Washington: self haul (in-house) and vendor contracted.
+Three types of collection services are provided at the University of Washington: self haul (in-house), specialized (in-house), and vendor contracted.
 The type of service provided depends on the amount and type of materials generated.

 A contracted recycling and solid waste hauler collects from buildings and facilities that generate large volumes of waste, treated biomedical waste, and/or recyclables.
 Locations that require contracted vendor front-load and/or rolloff service include Housing and Food Services residence halls and dining facilities, Magnuson Health Sciences and Foege Buildings, Physical Plant and Industrial Yards, and Maintenance & Alterations trades shops.
 Contracted recycling and solid waste vendor service is also used during special cleanout or renovation projects, for special events including Husky Football, and when a location requires regular weekend service.